EsKaye/CelestialCafe/README.md

 - **Expo** for the amazing development platform
 - **React Native** community for the robust framework
 - **Zustand** for simple and effective state management
-- **Animal Restaurant** for gameplay inspiration
+- **Animal Restaurant** for café management inspiration
+- **Trading platforms** for market mechanics inspiration
-- All cosmic baristas who contributed to this project
+- All cosmic baristas and traders who contributed to this project

 ## 🆘 Support